 While there are currently many uncertainties in the world of higher education – not to mention the world at large – a few things seem definite.
 Distance learning and international collaboration are here to stay, and adaptability will be a key factor for success.
 Thanks to the GBAC, QTEM students will graduate with these skills already in hand, using analytical skills along with practical experience to solve real business problems.
-For today’s graduates face many uncertainties not only in the world of higher education, but also in the job market.
+Today’s graduates face many uncertainties not only in the world of higher education, but also in the job market.
 As such, QTEM aims to have its graduates enter the world of work with the maximum preparation to become tomorrow’s leaders – and they’re betting the GBAC helps them do it.

 To learn more, visit www.qtem.org

-- The QTEM Global Business Analytics Challenge (GBAC) and Why it Matters - February 15, 2021
+- The QTEM Global Business Analytics Challenge (GBAC) and why it matters - February 15, 2021

 - Using analytics to create a better world - October 15, 2017